hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 Say I have a list (`iterable`) of my favourite pet names, all in lower case and I need them in uppercase.
-Traditionally, in normal pythoning, I would do something like this:
+Traditionally, in normal Pythoning, I would do something like this:

 ```python
 my_pets = ['alfred', 'tabitha', 'william', 'arla']